markmitrani/argumentation_game/README.md

 The credulous decision problem can be answered for any framework calling the credulous acceptance.py script running a command following the format: python credulous acceptance.py FULL PATH TO FRAMEWORK ARGUMENT IDENTIFIER.
-The JSON framework should be given in the standard format, since it will be automati- cally converted to our representation.
+The JSON framework should be given in the standard format, since it will be automatically converted to our representation.
 The same file can also be run manually and the ar- guments can be specified modifying the variables framework path and framework path directly, under the if name == ’ main ’: line.
 Ultimately, the credulous acceptance procedure can also be tested automatically on